 - What's the difference between ScholarSphere and cloud services like Dropbox?

 Who can use ScholarSphere?

-Anyone can search ScholarSphere.
-In order to deposit files into ScholarSphere, you must be a Penn State faculty, student, or staff, with a current Web Access Account ID and password.
+- To deposit your work in ScholarSphere, you must be a Penn State faculty, student, or staff, with a current Web Access Account ID and password.
 Penn State emeriti faculty may also use ScholarSphere.

 Does it cost anything to upload to ScholarSphere?

 - No, the University provides this service at no cost to current Penn State faculty, students, and staff and to emeriti faculty.